WELCOME TO LONGFORD COUNTY COUNCIL WEBSITE

 Local elections are to be held every five years.
 Polling in local elections takes place throughout the country on the same day.
 Election to the Council is by way of proportional representation and casual vacancies in membership caused by death, resignation or disqualification of elected members are filled by co-option of a new member by the remaining members.
 The co-opted member has the same tenure as the member whose place he takes and retires with the general body of Councillors.

-Longford County is currently divided into 4 Electoral Areas i.e. Ballymahon (6 Members); Drumlish (3 Members); Granard (5 Members) and Longford (7 Members), thus, a total of 21 members is elected to Longford County Council.
-The Mayor is elected from this representation.
+Longford County is currently divided into 3 Municipal Districts i.e. Ballymahon (6 Members); Granard (6 Members) and Longford (6 Members), thus, a total of 18 members is elected to Longford County Council.
+The Cathaoirleach is elected from this representation.

 Persons aged 18 years and over are entitled to be registered to vote in a local election for the electoral area in which they ordinarily live.
 Irish citizenship is not a requirement for eligibility to vote at a local election.